hchung30/cap-team-bell-geekfest/README.md

 # CAP TEAM - BELL GEEKFEST

-Green-aire is an application to bring the awareness of natural environment to people and encourage people to take actions and make changes to improve environment on daily basis
+Green-aire is an application to bring the awareness of natural environment to people and encourage them to take actions and make changes to improve environment on daily basis

 ## Installation